-Deminerant Detaile Requirement Details (p) A reasoned opinion as to whether the proposed activity should or should not be authorised, and if the opinion is that it should be authorised, any conditions that should be made in respect of that authorisation.
+Requirement Details Nequilement Details (p) A reasoned opinion as to whether the proposed activity should or should not be authorised, and if the opinion is that it should be authorised, any conditions that should be made in respect of that authorisation.
 Refer to main report (q) Where the proposed activity does not include operational aspects, the period for which the environmental authorisation is required, the date on which the activity will be concluded and the post construction monitoring requirements finalised.
 Refer to main report (r) An undertaking under oath or affirmation by the EAP in relation to: (i) The correctness of the information provided in the reports; (ii) The inclusion of comments and inputs rom stakeholders and I&APs (iii) The inclusion of inputs and recommendations from the specialist reports where relevant; and (iv) Any information provided by the EAP to interested and affected parties and any responses by the EAP to comments or inputs made by interested and affected parties.
-Refer to Appendix M (s) Where applicable, details of any financial provisions for the rehabilitation, closure and ongoing post decommissioning management of negative environmental impacts. (t) Any specific information that may be required by the Not applicable to this application EAP Declaration on public participation included competent authority. (u) Any other matters required in terms of section 24(4)(a) and (b) of the Act. with Appendix F4.
+Refer to Appendix K (s) Where applicable, details of any financial provisions for the rehabilitation, closure and ongoing post decommissioning management of negative environmental impacts. (t) Any specific information that may be required by the competent authority. (u) Any other matters required in terms of section 24(4)(a) and (b) of the Act.
+Not applicable to this application